 Upon submission, the PO staff will compile a list of all registered applications.
-Each application will undergo an administrative check and an eligibility check to verify its compliance, using a "yes/no" assessment system according to the table below.
-PO staff will subsequently prepare and publish a list on the Programme website indicating which applications have passed or been rejected at this stage.
+Each application will undergo an administrative check and an eligibility check to verify its compliance, using a "yes/no"

 Applicants have the right to submit complaints to the PO within 10 working days of receiving notification of the decision on the administrative and eligibility check.
 Complaints will be handled in accordance with the CETF Grievance Redress Mechanism published on the CETF website.